Odesa: Government and administrative divisions

+On 15 October 2025 Ukrainian president Volodymyr Zelenskyy created the Odesa city military administration.
+Serhiy Lysak was appointed head of the military administration.
+Mayor Trukhanov was deemed ineligible to continue in office, as Ukrainian law prohibits officials from holding dual citizenship.
+One day earlier, Zelensky had signed a decree revoking Trukhanov’s Ukrainian citizenship after the Security Service of Ukraine (SBU) released a Russian passport it said belonged to him.

 There are five deputy mayors, each of which is responsible for a certain particular part of the city's public policy.

 The City Council of the city makes up the administration's legislative branch, thus effectively making it a city 'parliament' or rada.
 The municipal council is made up of 120 elected members, who are each elected to represent a certain district of the city for a four-year term.
 The current council is the fifth in the city's modern history, and was elected in January 2011.
 In the regular meetings of the municipal council, problems facing the city are discussed, and annually the city's budget is drawn up.
 The council has seventeen standing commissions which play an important role in controlling the finances and trading practices of the city and its merchants.

-The territory of Odesa is divided into four administrative raions (districts):
+The territory of Odesa is divided into four administrative urban districts: